nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Reference Frame Parser Sequence Diagram](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefParser.drawio.png)
 <br>
 <br>
-1. When `SplitLah` reads a user input, `SplitLah` will call the `Parser#getCommand` method and pass the user input as the argument.
+1. When `SplitLah` reads a user input, `SplitLah` calls the `Parser#getCommand` method and passes the user input as the argument.
 2. Given the user input, `Parser` class first decomposes the user input into two separate components, the _command type_ and the _remaining arguments_.
    This is done using the two methods `Parser#getCommandType` and `Parser#getRemainingArguments` respectively.<br>
-   Where the input is `session /create /n Class Outing /d 15-03-2022 /pl Alice Bob`, the _command type_ will be `session /create` and the _remaining arguments_ would be `/n Class Outing /d 15-03-2022 /pl Alice Bob`.
+   Where the input is `session /create /n Class Outing /d 15-03-2022 /pl Alice Bob`, the _command type_ is parsed as `session /create` and the _remaining arguments_ is parsed as `/n Class Outing /d 15-03-2022 /pl Alice Bob`.
    1. If the _command type_ is of invalid syntax, the method `Parser#getCommandType` returns null.
       When null is returned, `Parser` class creates and returns an `InvalidCommand` object to `SplitLah`.
    2. Next, to check whether the _command type_ and _remaining arguments_ are valid, `Parser` class calls the method